GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-03-26 04:59:57 IST
+This content is dynamically generated in Indian Time (IST): 2025-03-26 05:10:39 IST

 Current Weather in Coimbatore:
-Temperature: 23.60 °C
+Temperature: 23.40 °C
-Condition: clear sky
+Condition: mist